williampgdias/turkuts_barber_shop/README.md

 ### Content

 - Instructions on how to implement form validation on the Contact page were guided by a specific Tutorial on Google.
-- Icons used in the footer were sourced from [Font Awesome](https://fontawesome.com/).
+- Icons used through the website were sourced from [Font Awesome](https://fontawesome.com/).

 ### Media